 David Holbrook, born 1923 in Norwich, UK, served the humanities as a fellow in Kings College Cambridge and in Downing College where he became director of studies, also as a poet, novelist, literary critic, anthologist, commentator on culture, educator and author of several books on writing for schoolchildren.
 In “Evolution and the Humanities” he identifies himself primarily as a poet.
 “He recognized in culture not the Freudian sublimation of natural drives but a necessary part of our consciousness and the way we search for meaning.,” said the Guardian in his obituary.
 “A polemical writer of letters to newspapers, he waged an untiring campaign against nihilism in its many forms.
 His belief that human beings cannot live without a sense of meaning underlies all his work…” Of his own opinions he says: “My critical approach does not deny that evolution has taken place: but it is to say that Darwinian evolutionary theory does not offer anything like an adequate explanation of the origin and nature of life.
 No religious arguments will be invoked here: the ‘Creationist’ alternative and all the explanation based on God, and on the invocations of spiritual forces intervening in the world, do not seem to provide an adequate explanation.”

-Though by a reputable scholar the book is a bottom-of-the-barrel production, with no design graces at all, not even running heads, and enough typos to suggest the pages were reproduced by typewriter from his handwritten copy with minimal correction.
+Though he was a reputable scholar he appears to have encountered problems getting his manuscript accepted.
+As published the book is a bottom-of-the-barrel production, with no design graces at all, not even running heads, and enough typos to suggest the pages were reproduced by typewriter from his handwritten copy with minimal correction.
 Arthur M. Shapiro, professor and vice-chairperson of the Zoology Department at the University of California at Davis, in a review published by the National Center for Science Education (“Dedicated to keeping evolution in the science classroom”), uses this as an opportunity to dismiss Holbrook.
 “I am not sure what makes me angriest about this book: the mediocrity and fuddledness of its argument, its appalling functionalist premise, its repetitive and tedious organization, or the lack of any visible copyediting or proofreading… Such howlers can be counted in the hundreds… [The text] is about disciplinary paranoia, inferiority complexes, sophistry, and plain old obtuseness….
 Holbrook wants us to abandon Darwinism and neo-Darwinism in favor of a candid declaration of ignorance, which he thinks is the intellectually honest thing to do.”